jeffreyrr/AndroidStudioTemplates/README.md

 # AndroidStudioTemplates

-This folder should be placed in ~/.android/templates/other
+This project should be placed in ~/.android/templates/other